Uncanny Annie: Production

 Director Paul Davis chose to create "Uncanny Annie" as he wanted to do something different from "The Body", which he had also directed for Into the Dark and which had also been focused on the holiday of Halloween.
 For the episode he wanted to "make a kids horror film with blood and swearing - inspired mostly by Joe Dante's The Hole and Robert Rodriguez's The Faculty."
 Actress Adelaide Kane was brought in to portray Wendy, one of the central characters; while Dylan Arnold was signed to portray one of the antagonists.

-Filming for the episode took place over a period of 16 days and had a budget of just under USD$1,000,000.
-Davis stated that he had a three week prep time for filming once he was given an initial version of the script, which was still undergoing re-writes.
+Filming for the episode took place over a period of 16 days and had a budget of just under US$1,000,000.
+Davis stated that he had a three-week prep time for filming once he was given an initial version of the script, which was still undergoing re-writes.
 Post-production was challenging for him, as he had to fly back to London due to the death of his mother.